corpus-christi/corpus-christi/doc/group-hierarchy.md

 -   adding a participant
 -   moving a participant to another group
 -   reactivating an archived participant
--   reactivating an archived group (not implemented)
+-   reactivating an archived group

 ## Hierarchy Treeview